-In the side effects category, there is a statistically significant difference between the overall rate of SAE and the specific AE bladder cancer in favour of treatment with dapagliflozin.
-In contrast, dapagliflozin has a statistically significant disadvantage in the endpoints "therapy discontinuation because of AE" and in the specific AE "definitive diabetic ketoacidosis (DKA)".
+In the side effects category, there is a statistically significant difference between the overall rate of SAE and the specific AE "Bladder cancer", "Respiratory, thoracic, and mediastinal disorders", and "hepatobiliary disorders" in favour of treatment with dapagliflozin.

 In the overall view of the results, the extent of the additional benefit is considered to be minor.